davelongdev/dave-long-web-studio/content/about.md

 work and dedication, but it all started by making a website.
 Although, I've gotten many students over the years through avenues like networking, word of mounth, and referrals, most of my students have found me online through my web site.
-The process of scaling up this business has taught me the importance of building a presense on the web, and it has inspired me to help others build a new business or grow an existing one.
+The process of scaling this business up has taught me the importance of building a presense on the web, and it has inspired me to help others build and grow their businesses.
 It has also given me the opportunity to work with the web and learn about and work with the tools necessary to become sucessful online.</p>

 <br/>